 Ongoing training for current and potential employees is a critical way to ensure that workers have the skills they need to succeed – and help their employers succeed, too.
 WorkSource Atlanta offers training support that can help workers at any level sharpen their skills or gain new ones including:

 The On-the-Job Training (OJT) program helps employers attract and retain employees who don’t possess the skills needed to perform in a specific position.
-OJT reimburses between 50 and 90 percent of the employee’s salary during the designated training period, based on size of organization.
+OJT reimburses between 50 and 75 percent of the employee’s salary during the designated training period, based on size of organization.
+The employer must commit to hiring the individual upon successful completion of training.

 Incumbent Worker Training